The spread between the slowest and fastest path to financial independence was 15 years — for the same household, with the same income.

 Time to Financial Independence

-Investing is a significant step forward, but high-fee mutual funds quietly erode returns over decades.
+Investing in the market is a significant step forward.
+But high-fee actively managed funds quietly erode returns over decades.
+The 1.5% annual expense ratio reduces effective returns from ~8% to ~6.5%.

 Path 4: Low-Fee Index Investing